 Organically Acceptable Methods

 Biological and cultural controls, including the application of sticky materials are acceptable organic methods.

 Monitoring and Treatment Decisions

-Season-long local supression: the goal is to reduce the population by (1) skirt pruning, (2) trunk treatments with sticky materials, and (3) season-long suppression with foliar insecticide sprays applied every 30 to 60 days during June through October.
-Continue to sample the orchard on a monthly basis for adults to determine if the control methods have been successful and sample fruit near harvest to make sure they are free of viable eggs.
-A substantial reduction in beetle numbers may take several years.
-It is helpful to combine skirt pruning with one or more of the other strategies (trunk treatment and/or foliar insecticide sprays) to improve effectiveness, as skirt pruning alone only reduces Fuller rose beetle numbers by roughly 30%.
+A substantial reduction in beetle numbers may take several years with two to three treatments per year.
+It is essential to combine skirt pruning with one or more of the other strategies (trunk sprays, foliar insecticide sprays, or both) to improve effectiveness, as skirt pruning alone only reduces Fuller rose beetle numbers by roughly 30%.

 Skirt Pruning and Ground (Soil) or Trunk Sprays

 To reduce egg laying on fruit, skirt prune trees to a height of 24 inches or more by late May and apply bifenthrin ground or trunk sprays starting in early June (San Joaquin Valley) or July (southern California).
 Monitor the orchard every 4 to 6 weeks and remove weeds growing upward or branches and suckers bending downward that beetles can use to access the tree.